syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/print.md

 # Print

-To print the document, use the `print` method from document editor instance.
+To print the document, use the `print` method from Document Editor instance.

 Refer to the following example for showing a document and print it.